ant-design/ant-design-web3/packages/web3/src/bitcoin/index.md

 Currently, connections to Xverse and Unisat wallets are supported.
 In the future, [StandardWallet protocol](https://github.com/ExodusMovement/bitcoin-wallet-standard) and more commonly used wallets will be supported.

-`useAdapter` exposes common methods such as signing and transaction handling, which can be called directly.
+`useBitcoinWallet` exposes common methods such as signing and transaction handling, which can be called directly.
 Alternatively, wallet APIs can be accessed through the `provider` for customized handling of wallet logic.

 Support for other methods like PSBT will be added in the future.
 Feel free to submit a GitHub issue or a PR to support this.
 Currently, related logic can be implemented through the provider.